cns-iu/hra-vccf-ftu-supporting-information/README.md

   ### Butterfly Viz

-  - A Photo clickable poster that connects all the 22 FTUs of 5th release HRA with vasculature in butterfly design.
+  - A photo clickable poster that connects all the 22 FTUs of 5th release HRA with vasculature in butterfly design.
 This has nodes and edges of both female and male organs.
     #### Requirements of code:
     - python
     - jupyter or any editor of preference